Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Heap-and-Addresses Interpretation of Valued Borrows

-We now evaluate the \li+assert+.
+We now evaluate the \li+assert+, which is syntactic sugar for \li+if not ... then panic+.
 We need to read $x$, but its value has been mutably borrowed ($\emloan{\ell_0}$) and is thus not accessible (there is no corresponding $\Rightarrow$ rule to read from a loan): we need to end the borrow $\ell_0$.
 We do this during a reorganization phase, by which we can arbitrarily end borrows before evaluating any statement (\Rule{E-Reorg}).
 One has to note that it is always possible to end a borrow early, but this may lead to an unnecessarily stuck execution, if, e.g., we later need to dereference this borrow.
 We attempt to use \Rule{Reorg-End-MutBorrow} by which we can reinsert a mutably borrowed value back into its loan.
-However, this rule requires that we have full access to the borrowed value (premise $\text{no loan} \in v$) which is not the case because the value was reborrowed through $\ell_1$.
+However, this rule requires that we have full access to the borrowed value (premise $\kw{loan}^{s,m} \not\in v$, which states that $v$ doesn't contain any loans, shared or mutable) which is not the case because the value was reborrowed through $\ell_1$.
 We thus apply \Rule{Reorg-End-MutBorrow} on $\ell_1$ first, which yields the environment $x \mapstoemloan{0},\; \_ \mapstoemborrow{0}{0},\; p \mapsto\bot$.
 We finally apply \Rule{Reorg-End-MutBorrow} again on $\ell_0$, which yields the final environment.

-\myparagraph{Shared Borrows.} We briefly describe shared borrows, which are simpler than mutable borrows and do not pose a challenge in our proof of soundness.
-The value of a shared borrows remains attached to the \emph{loan}, as no modifications are permitted anyhow through the shared borrows. \Rule{E-SharedBorrow} creates a new fresh loan if there isn't one at the path $p$ already, and \Rule{R-Deref-SharedBorrow} merely looks up the value at path $p$ in order to access the corresponding value $v'$.
-As mentioned earlier, reading \emph{through} shared loans is permitted since we don't move the value, meaning we don't have to end the borrows to evaluate the \li+assert+. \iflong We updated the example from above to use shared borrows, and annotated each program point with the resulting LLBC state.
+\myparagraph{Shared Borrows} We briefly describe shared borrows, which are simpler than mutable borrows and do not pose a challenge in our proof of soundness.
+The value of a shared borrow remains attached to the \emph{loan}, as no modifications are permitted anyhow through the shared borrows. \Rule{E-SharedBorrow} creates a new fresh loan if there isn't one at the path $p$ already, and \Rule{R-Deref-SharedBorrow} merely looks up the value at path $p$ in order to access the corresponding value $v'$.
+As mentioned earlier, reading \emph{through} shared loans is permitted since we don't modify the value, meaning we don't have to end the corresponding borrows to evaluate the \li+assert+. \iflong We updated the example from above to use shared borrows, and annotated each program point with the resulting LLBC state.

 \fi